On Denoting: Mathematical description

 Russell starts out by defining the "fundamental" notion of a propositional function.
 This is basically a modified version of Frege's idea of unsaturated concepts.
-Hence, "C(x) stands for a proposition in which x is a constituent and where x, the variable, is essentially and wholly undetermined."
+Hence, "C(x) stands for a proposition in which C is a constituent and where x, the variable, is essentially and wholly undetermined."
 Then everything, nothing and something ("the most primitive of denoting phrases") are to be interpreted as follows: